-If I pointed you to this post it was because you either came up to me after a panel, or you pinged me asking to meet or talk, or I wanted to share with you how & why I like to answer questions so others can benefit.
+If I pointed you to this post it was because you either came up to me after a panel, or you pinged me asking to meet or talk (or have coffee, etc.), or I wanted to share with you how & why I like to answer questions so others can benefit.

 I'm always looking for ways to gain and share knowledge in efficient ways.
-In the spirit of my posts on knowledge building and creating process, I've created a process to have interactions in ways that are efficient for all of us, and build knowledge for everyone whenever possible.
+In the spirit of my posts on knowledge building and creating process (and even making a process for process), I've created a process to have interactions in ways that are efficient for all of us, and build knowledge for everyone whenever possible:

 If you don't want to have a public conversation, then it becomes much harder for me to dedicate my time to helping you privately.
 I encourage you to just anonymize any issues you're dealing with as much as possible so you can post them in the community section of my blog vs. insisting on a private conversation.